szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 510:** Make Righteous Wrath of the Faithful only cause some fatigue, instead of guaranteeing it, similar to Haste and restore the attack damage bonus

 The attack damage bonus is missing for same-alignment allies, unlike what the description says.
 This fixes that.
 Additionally, it only causes 4 points of fatigue, similar to Haste, so it's a bit less inconvenient to use.
+Finally, this fatigue can no longer be dispelled, same as Haste, which is a likely bug not yet addressed by the devs or the fixpack.

 </details>